makersacademy/chitter-challenge/README.md

 So that I can avoid others posting messages on Chitter as me I want to log out of Chitter

-ADVANCED

-As a Maker
-So that I can stay constantly tapped in to the shouty box of Chitter I want to receive an email if I am tagged in a Peep
 ```